 Under applicable law, we must conduct an annual meeting to allow our stockholders to vote for directors and other matters properly before the meeting.
 Certain matters listed in this Proxy Statement require a minimum threshold of votes to pass.
-The number of votes needed to pass each item in this proxy is described below under the question "How many votes are needed to approve each proposal?"
+The number of votes needed to pass each item in this Proxy Statement is described below under the question "How many votes are needed to approve each proposal?"
 When stockholders do not vote their shares on items material to conducting our business, we must spend additional money to contact shareholders seeking their vote.
 This is very expensive and uses funds that could better benefit our stockholders in other ways.
-It is important that every stockholder votes so that these expenses are minimized.
+It is important that each stockholder votes to insure that these expenses are minimized.